CelsoCoutinho/MBINGULA_FRONTEND/README.md

 # Frontend of the software for the restaurant - MBINGULA

 This is a project I started around "03/17/2024", where I was given a challenge to provide solutions to the problems faced by Restaurante Mbingula (Luanda, Angola) up until "09/15/2024".

+<strong>Online management system developed</strong> for <strong>Mbingula Restaurant</strong>, located in Talatona, Luanda – approximately 400 meters past the FreshMart supermarket.
+The goal of the project was to modernize the restaurant’s internal processes and provide a better experience for customers.
+The application has two main areas: one for administrators (management of orders, products, employees, and reports) and another for customers (placing orders, viewing the menu, and table reservations).
+The project was developed by a team of three people, with my main responsibility being the interface design and the development of user interaction with the system (UI/UX and Fullstack).

+* Collected and analyzed data from the restaurant to understand the business needs;
+* Designed the application layout in Figma, prioritizing usability and aesthetics;
+* Implemented the design in React, ensuring visual fidelity and responsiveness;
+* Integrated the frontend with the backend-developed API;
+* Collaborated on backend adjustments to align features with the system logic.

 ## 🛠️ Built with: